cvickery/rules_archive/README.md

 ## Project Replaced!

-See the [rule_changes](https://github.com/cvickery/rule_changes) for the current project used for showing transfer rule changes at CUNY.
+See the [rule_changes](https://github.com/cvickery/rule_changes) project for the current project used for showing transfer rule changes at CUNY.

 ***